Kamran-Afzali/Kamran-Afzali.github.io/_posts/fmriprep.md

 ###  Resampling BOLD runs onto standard spaces

+init_bold_std_trans_wf()

+This sub-workflow concatenates the transforms calculated upstream (see Head-motion estimation, Susceptibility Distortion Correction (SDC) –if fieldmaps are available–, EPI to T1w registration, and an anatomical-to-standard transform from Preprocessing of structural MRI) to map the EPI image to the standard spaces given by the --output-spaces argument (see Defining standard and nonstandard spaces where data will be resampled).
+It also maps the T1w-based mask to each of those standard spaces.

+Transforms are concatenated and applied all at once, with one interpolation (Lanczos) step, so as little information is lost as possible.

+The output space grid can be specified using modifiers to the --output-spaces argument.

 ###  EPI to T1w registration

+init_bold_reg_wf()

+The alignment between the reference EPI image of each run and the reconstructed subject using the gray/white matter boundary (FreeSurfer’s ?h.white surfaces) is calculated by the bbregister routine.
+If FreeSurfer processing is disabled, FSL flirt is run with the BBR cost function, using the fast segmentation to establish the gray/white matter boundary.
+After BBR is run, the resulting affine transform will be compared to the initial transform found by FLIRT.
+Excessive deviation will result in rejecting the BBR refinement and accepting the original, affine registration.

 ###  EPI sampled to FreeSurfer surfaces

+init_bold_surf_wf()

+If FreeSurfer processing is enabled, the motion-corrected functional series (after single shot resampling to T1w space) is sampled to the surface by averaging across the cortical ribbon.
+Specifically, at each vertex, the segment normal to the white-matter surface, extending to the pial surface, is sampled at 6 intervals and averaged.

+Surfaces are generated for the “subject native” surface, as well as transformed to the fsaverage template space.
+All surface outputs are in GIFTI format.

 ###  Confounds estimation

+init_bold_confs_wf()

+Given a motion-corrected fMRI, a brain mask, mcflirt movement parameters and a segmentation, the discover_wf sub-workflow calculates potential confounds per volume.

+Calculated confounds include the mean global signal, mean tissue class signal, tCompCor, aCompCor, Frame-wise Displacement, 6 motion parameters, DVARS, spike regressors, and, if the --use-aroma flag is enabled, the noise components identified by ICA-AROMA (those to be removed by the “aggressive” denoising strategy).
+Particular details about ICA-AROMA are given below.

 ###  ICA-AROMA